noroutine/tobacco-bootstrap/README.md

 ----------
 _Make sure you have the latest Maven installed, at least version 3.0.4 is required_

-Normally you don't need to install Tobacco, but in case you want to work with development version, follow thes instructions.

-    git clone git://github.com/noroutine/tobacco-bootstrap.git
-    cd tobacco-bootstrap
-    mvn install

-Now anytime you are ready to rock the world with new project:
+Starting from 1.0.8, the generation of Tobacco projects is super-simple one-liner Anytime you are ready to rock the world with new project:

-    mvn archetype:generate                                      \
+    mvn me.noroutine:tobacco:generate
-          -DarchetypeGroupId=me.noroutine                       \
-          -DarchetypeArtifactId=tobacco-bootstrap               \
-          -DarchetypeVersion=1.0.7

-now your project is generated, it is required to setup SCM. git is meant to be used.
+This will automatically use the latest Tobacco Bootstrap version found in Maven Central now your project is generated, it is required to setup SCM. git is meant to be used.

     cd <app-name>